morucci/repoxplorer/README.md

 ```

 A list of paths can be given under the *paths* key.
 When defined for
-project repository definition then only commits that include a file
+project repository then only commits including a file
-changed under one of the list of paths will match during statistic
+changed under one of the list of paths will match during statistics
 computation.
 If you want to define a special project *Barbian-Tests*
 that is limited to tests directory then: